An Open Letter to Mainers: Stop Abusing the Grocery Store Self-Scan Line

 All four stations were being used by people with at least 20 items.
 Two of them had full carts.
 Not full baskets.
 Absolutely full carts.
 Quite honestly, it's was of the most demoralizing things I have ever seen.

 I have been down on society before, but this nearly made me faint.
-And, to add insult to injury, the next person in line, yep, you guessed it, full cart.
+To add insult to injury, the next person in line, yep, you guessed it, full cart.

 I would have some level of understanding if the store was busy, or there weren't enough cashier lines open.
 However, that was not the case.
 The store was adequately prepared for the Sunday rush.